Jean Overton Fuller: SOE books

-Fuller was a friend of the Inayat Khan family.
-During the Second World War, she was employed by the British Postal Censorship Office in London.
-At the end of hostilities, she travelled extensively throughout Europe, interviewing various people connected with Noor's life.
-The resultant publication, Madeleine, published by Victor Gollancz Ltd. in 1952, was re-published in 1988 by East-West Publications in Rotterdam.
+Fuller was a friend and neighbour of Noor and of the Inayat Khan family.
+The details of Noor Inayat Khan's work during World War II were unknown until confirmed by the award to her of a posthumous George Medal in 1949.
+Later than year, Fuller travelled extensively throughout Europe, interviewing people connected with Noor and the SOE, including former German intelligence agents.
+The resultant publication, Madeleine, first published in 1952, was re-published in 1988.
 This updated version contains some chapters that were removed from the original manuscript, such as an in-depth exploration of Tipu Sultan, Noor's ancestor.
-Following the book's publication, Fuller continued extensive research into the history of the wartime SOE French networks, interviewing many of the people involved – British and French, as well as Germans – in order to discover who was responsible for betraying Noor and her fellow agents.
-Her results were published in the 1958 book Double Webs (Putnam & Co).
-Until the publication of Shrabani Basu's Spy Princess: The Life of Noor Inayat Khan (Sutton Publishing, 2006), Fuller's book was considered to be the definitive biography of Noor Inayat Khan.
+Until the publication of Shrabani Basu's Spy Princess: The Life of Noor Inayat Khan Fuller's book was the definitive biography of Noor Inayat Khan.